towczare/test_remote/06_first-integration-tests/README.md

 # 06_first-integration

+1. Go to `BlockchainHashGeneratorTest` class and run all tests.
+2. Both are the same test except, one of them is mocked and second isn't.
+3. Compare time of executions.
+Do you see difference?

-First of all run single test located in `WeatherServiceTest` It passes, but did you notice strange time of execution?
+4. Then run single test located in `WeatherServiceTest` It passes, but did you notice strange time of execution?

 # Exercise
 1. First thing you need to do is make simple measuring what how long time takes average execution of this test.